alexshtf/alexshtf.github.io/_posts/2026-05-30-Spectrum-Moreau.md

 ```
 True
 ```
 The `True` means that the check has passed - the numerical gradient approximation was equivalent to our autograd implementation.
-And now, we're finally ready to experiment with model training.
+This is the point where the construction stops being just a nice convex-analysis story and becomes something we can actually train with.

 # California housing experiments

+Now comes the real test.
+The one-dimensional plots showed that the smoothed eigenvalue behaves the way we wanted, and `gradcheck` showed that our backward pass matches the numerical derivative.
+But the question that started this post was about training speed and stability.
+So let's put the new smoothed eigenvalue model inside the same California Housing experiment we've been using throughout the series.

-First, if we've already invested in being compatible with PyTorch and using only the lower triangle of a matrix for symmetric eigenvalue computation, let go all the way through and just store only the lower triangle.
-To that end, we'll just have a small auxiliary class that reshapes a vector of $$d (d + 1) / 2$$ coordinates to $$d \times d$$ symmetric matrices.
+First, if we've already invested in being compatible with PyTorch and using only one triangle of a matrix for symmetric eigenvalue computation, let's go all the way through and store only the lower triangle.
+To that end, we'll use a small auxiliary class that reshapes a vector of $$d (d + 1) / 2$$ coordinates to $$d \times d$$ symmetric matrices.
 It's quite simple - it precomputes the mapping from vector to matrix coordinates and stores it in a PyTorch buffer:

 ```python
 from torch import nn